Joe Lycett responds to baby ‘stunt’ claims after shock announcement

 The 36-year-old comedian is known for being so private about his personal life that he has given his girlfriend “Denise” an alias.
 He first shared the news with a photo posted to Instagram, showing him holding an infant, on 26 October, whom he said was born at Birmingham women’s hospital.

-He also used the post to clarify “misinformation” about his sexuality; Lycett has long identified as pansexual, meaning a person who is attracted to people of all genders.
+He then shared a follow-up post to clarify “misinformation” about his sexuality; Lycett has long identified as pansexual, meaning a person who is attracted to people of all genders.

 With Lycett being known for his elaborate pranks, some had speculated that the parenthood announcement was in fact another ruse.
 It has, however, been widely reported that the birth of his son is not a joke, something the comedian confirmed in his latest update.